-6 ways to reduce stress
+6 simple ways to reduce stress at work

 Stress is not necessarily a bad thing.
-But, living with high levels of stress over a long time can seriously impact our physical and mental health, so it is important to learn how to manage and reduce stress.
+But, living with high levels of stress over a long time can seriously impact your physical and mental health, so it is important to learn how to manage and reduce stress.

 Here are 6 simple ways you can reduce stress levels at work, school or home.
 Find the ones that work best for you and introduce them into your daily routine.

 Mindfulness is a proven technique to improve mental health and reduce stress.
 It helps us stay present and avoid being overwhelmed by negative thoughts and emotions.
 A simple and effective method is to focus on your breath.
 This acts as an constant anchor that we can use if we find ourselves stressed, or anxious.

 Try to find a place where you won't be disturbed giving this time for yourself.
 You might also want to use a timer with a gentle alarm so you don't feel the need to keep looking at a clock.

 Read through the steps below before starting the practice or click here to listen to a guided breathing practice from 'Headspace'.